erikdubois/AntergosI3/README.md

 **to your own login name.**

-Because of these changes the $mod+shift+e will exit i3 but instantly log us back in.
+Because of these changes the $mod+shift+e will exit i3 but instantly log you back in.
 In essence it has become a relaunch i3 option and it is very fast.

-Exiting i3wm is done via $mod+Pause/Break and choosing the letters in the bottom bar. ($mod is windows or super key)
+Exiting i3wm is done via $mod+Pause/Break and choosing the letters in the bottom bar. ($mod is windows or super key) Shift+S is shutdown.